happner/happner-docs/docs/source/happn/bootstrap/home.rst

 Next steps
 ----------
-Now that you have seen how to set up a basic server and client(s), take a look at this simple working :ref:`example<simple-example-1>`.
+Now that you have seen how to set up a basic server and client(s), take a look at this simple working :ref:`example<pub-sub-basic>`.

 .. autosummary::
    :toctree: generated